corndeladmin/DevOps-Deeper-Testing/Readme.md

 This workshop assumes you have a recent version of node/npm installed.
 If not, you can install those [here](https://nodejs.org/en/download/).

+> Note that since we will be triggering a browser session from the command line in various exercises, WSL on Windows will not be an option.

+## Exercises

+> Each exercise is configured as a separate codebase so if you want VSCode to correctly handle intellisense etc., it is best to open each subfolder directly in VSCode during that exercise.

 Part 1 - End to End testing:
 * [Selenium](./e2e-selenium/Readme.md)
 * [Playwright](./playwright/Readme.md)